stevenrobertson/sd-docs/report/misc.md

 following feature analysis, it would be more efficient to combine both stages;
 have the information needed to perform memory packing on the host in the same location within the program source as the description of the device-side operations to load it.
-Shard was written to provide this ability.
+Shard was written as part of this project to provide this ability.

 Shard is an embedded domain-specific language for the dynamic creation of GPGPU programs, written in Haskell.
 As an EDSL, Shard uses native language syntax to